1alexandra/collage/docs/_sources/README.rst.txt

       one of which is placed a new photo, according to your side choice, and the second remains the old photo.
 3. Movement of the border between photos.
-      Click on a border part.
-When it is selected, you can move it by the keyboard
-      arrows: vertical borders can be moved left and right, horizontal can be moved up or down.
+      Hold down the left mouse button on boarder part and drag the border between cells moving the mouse.

 Initially, middle part of the photo appears in the cell.
-You can change the position: select photo sell using mouse click and use keyboard arrows to move photo inside the cell.
-When you reach the photo boarder, the app will show a warning message.
+You can change the position: select photo cell using mouse click and use keyboard arrows to move photo inside the cell or simply use mouse.
-Also, you can change photo scale by ``[`` and ``]`` keyboard buttons.
-If you trying to scale photo beyond it's boarder, a worning message will be shown.
-To confirm new photo scale and position, click somewhere outside this photo cell or press ``Enter`` button.
-If you want to cancel your changes, press ``Esc``.
+Also, you can change photo scale using mouse wheel or ``[`` and ``]`` keyboard buttons.

-Click on ``Add text...`` button to open capture setup window.
-This window consists of five blocks:

-    - text redactor,
-    - font chooser,
-    - canvas with an intermediate result,
-    - font parameters input fields: italic, bold, underlined checkboxes and font size entry,
-    - buttons block: ``Change color...``, ``Try font``, ``OK`` buttons.

-Write your caption in text redactor, choose font and style, click on ``Try font`` button to see the result.
-If you want to add it to the collage, click on ``OK`` button.
-Otherwise continue changing it or close the window.

-When your caption is placed on the collage, you can click on it and move over the collage using keyboard arrows.
+You can dump and load collage project using menu buttons.
+Use ``Save as...`` menu button to save collage image file to file system.
+After saving the file, you can open it in any graphics editor and do whatever you want with it.